4GeeksAcademy/cybersecurity-syllabus/02-linux/command-line-fundamentals.md

 | sudo |  | Execute a command as superuser
 A password will be requested to confirm |

-## File

- and Directory Permissions Management
+## File and Directory Permissions Management

-In a Linux distribution, files and directories can be executed depending on the user permissions they have.
+In a Linux distribution, files and directories can be executed depending on their user permissions.
 We can see the permissions that a directory might have with the command **ls -l**

 | drwxr-xr-x 1 user user 1046 Sep 14 16:24 Downloads |
 | --- |